jlorieau/thatway/README.rst

 4. Type Enforcement
 ~~~~~~~~~~~~~~~~~~~

-Setting types are checked and maintained with the setting's value type, and
+Setting types are checked and maintained with either the setting's value type,
-the ``allowed_types`` optional argument.
+or the ``allowed_types`` optional argument.

 .. code-block:: python